-Blueberry Cake Donuts are wonderfully spiced and topped with a sweet, sticky glaze.
-Made completely from scratch, these traditional fried donuts are flavorful and delicious!
+Blueberry Donuts are wonderfully spiced and topped with a sweet, sticky glaze.
+Made completely from scratch, these traditional fried cake donuts are flavorful and delicious!

 With notes of cinnamon, nutmeg, and vanilla, pops of juicy blueberries, and a dip into a sweet vanilla glaze, these blueberry donuts are perfection.
 Ready in less than an hour, it’s never been easier to sweeten mornings with classic fried donuts.

-- Dip the donuts into the glaze.
+- Vanilla Extract: Enhances the sweetness of the donuts and the glaze.

 While fresh berries are typically best for baking, frozen berries still work great.
 Use the same amount (1⅓ cups) of frozen blueberries in this donut recipe.
 Do not thaw the frozen blueberries before adding them.